Employee Referral Incentive Program: How to Build One That Actually Works

 Designing the referral reward structure

 With the failure modes understood, the reward structure becomes clearer.
 An effective referral incentive program uses a layered reward architecture rather than a single bonus.
-The table below maps all four layers to their trigger, reward type, and behavioral purpose:
+The table below maps each layer to its trigger, reward type, and behavioral purpose:

 |